TRY OUR COURSES:

 From there, looking for peer mentoring, Jane teamed up with Rachel Holme and they ran an experiment.
-In 2016 they asked for 8 women to work with them as a group for a year on a female focussed business growth programme.
-Ten women signed up and that was the start of The Growing Club.
-From there we developed the social enterprise so we could work with unemployed women because we saw so much wasted skill and talent.
+In 2016 they asked for eight women to work with them as a group for a year on a female-focussed business growth programme.
+10 women signed up and that was the start of The Growing Club.
+From there, we developed the social enterprise so we could work with unemployed women because we saw so much wasted skill and talent.

 The Growing Club believes in empowerment through education and training, building skills for women by women.

 The Growing Club believes in creating a community of mutual support, accountability and collaboration.

 The Growing Club believes in an ethical approach to sustainable business practice based on honesty, integrity and professionalism.

 The Growing Club practices respect for self and others because all lives and dreams matter.

 The Growing Club is a bold grass roots organisation, open to new ideas, and accountability to the community.

 So much of our work only happens because of the fabulous volunteers who give their time.
 They are a big part our story.